Yogi Berra: Playing style

-Berra was excellent at hitting pitches outside of the strike zone, covering all areas of the strike zone (as well as beyond) with great extension.
+Berra was excellent at hitting pitches outside the strike zone, covering all areas of the strike zone (as well as beyond) with great extension.
 In addition to this wide plate coverage, he also had great bat control.
 He was able both to swing the bat like a golf club to hit low pitches for deep home runs and to chop at high pitches for line drives.
 Whether changing speeds or location, pitcher Early Wynn soon discovered that "Berra moves right with you."
 Five times, Berra had more home runs than strikeouts in a season, striking out just twelve times in 597 at-bats in 1950.
 The combination of bat control and plate coverage made Berra a feared "clutch hitter", proclaimed by rival manager Paul Richards "the toughest man in the league in the last three innings".
 Contrasting him with teammate Mickey Mantle, Wynn declared Berra "the real toughest clutch hitter", grouping him with Cleveland slugger Al Rosen as "the two best clutch hitters in the game".

 As a catcher, Berra was outstanding: quick, mobile, and a great handler of pitchers, Berra led all American League catchers eight times in games caught and in chances accepted, six times in double plays (a major-league record), eight times in putouts, three times in assists, and once in fielding percentage.
 Berra left the game with the AL records for catcher putouts (8,723) and chances accepted (9,520).
 He was also one of only four catchers ever to field 1.000 in a season, playing 88 errorless games in 1958.
 He was the first catcher to leave one finger outside his glove, a style that most other catchers eventually emulated.
 Tom Sturdivant, who pitched for the Yankees from 1955 to 1959, said "I can't say enough for Yogi Berra.
 It gives a young pitcher a lot of confidence to have a fellow like Berra calling the pitches.
 No one could set up the hitters better."

 At age 37 in June 1962, Berra showed his superb physical endurance by catching an entire 22-inning, seven-hour game against the Detroit Tigers.
 Casey Stengel, Berra's manager during most of his playing career with the Yankees and with the Mets in 1965, once said, "I never play a game without my man."
 Later in his career, Berra became a good defensive outfielder in Yankee Stadium's notoriously difficult left field.